sangwooyu7/ahaanomalydetection/README.md

 - Data analysis
   - If we do ML
-    - Think about features
+    - Think about features (see below)
-    - Experiment with features
+    - Experiment with features (9 trials left as of 26th April)
     - Choose the most informative features using dimensionality reduction
       - PCA
     - Evaluating model performance only possible in Checker